nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 7. You should notice a new _data folder_ created in the _home folder_ you have chosen in step 3.
 The data for connoisseur is saved in `connoisseur.json` in the _data folder_.

 ## Review Mode
+Connoisseur has 2 modes, the first is the review mode, where you can add your own reviews of experiences.
+The review mode can be accessed from anywhere using the `review` command.

 ### Viewing Help
 View help on commands recognised by Connoisseur.
 You can specify a command to get detailed help on it.